Flora reviews… Things She’s Seen (Northern Circle Coven Series #2) by Pat Esden

 I liked that the mystery aspect of this story kept me gripped.

 Although I didn’t experience the breadth of emotions that I was hoping for, Things She’s Seen still managed to elicit some emotions.
 It shocked me, made me angry and I even felt a tear trickle down my cheek during one particularly poignant scene.

 I like the way that Ms Esden crafted her plot so that many of the main story threads have a satisfactory resolution by the end of this book.
 However, as expected, this is only the second book in a new series so you should be prepared for some of the background issues to be left awaiting resolution.

-Although there are no explicit sex scenes, due to the nature of the story-lines and the graphic violence in this book, I would recommend Things She’s Seen to adults who are not offending by content of this nature and are fans of relationship, family and romance tales with grittier aspects within the mystery paranormal genre.
+Although there are no explicit sex scenes, due to the nature of the story-lines and the graphic violence in this book, I’d recommend Things She’s Seen to readers who are not offended by content of this nature.
+Especially those who are fans of relationship, family and romance tales with grittier aspects within the mystery paranormal genre.

 So, has my review of THINGS SHE’S SEEN (NORTHERN CIRCLE COVEN #2) encouraged you to find out more?
 I hope it has.
 Just click on any of the links to check out the book yourself or to find out more about the author.